 |On-the-job training||This method is used to impart new skills and competencies required by an employee to successfully perform a particular job.
 They learn and apply the learning at the same time.|

 |Role playing||Learners assume roles and need to develop and apply actual skills to resolve the problem at hand or navigate a crisis.|

-Pros of experiential learning
+Pros and cons of experiential learning

 - It helps learners relate to the content, which in turn keeps them engaged.

 - It encourages learners to utilize their problem-solving and critical thinking skills.

 - It creates strong relationships between the thinking and feeling process, which assists in memory retention.

 - It’s not suitable for people with little or no experience.